jordgarvi/real-world-it-ticket-simulation-lab/notes/01-network-adapter-failure-notes.md

 ```

 - **What it does:** Sends ICMP echo requests (“pings”) to `google.com` to test network connectivity and DNS resolution.
-- **Why we ran it:** To verify if the VM can reach external hosts and resolve domain names.
+- **Why I ran it:** To verify if the VM can reach external hosts and resolve domain names.
 The failure indicated either no network or broken DNS.

 ---